DAC Activity Groups

 The Danish Reading Circle at the Danish American Center was founded in 2001 by Danish speakers, Anne Ipsen and Gitte Mohr, in order to provide an opportunity for Danish speaking members in the Minneapolis/St. Paul area to read and discuss Danish literature in the Danish language.
 The group then expanded to include English speakers, who read English translations of the original Danish literature.
 In this way, both Danish speakers and English speakers could read and discuss the same books.

-The current Danish Reading Circle reads classic and popular literature with a Danish Connection across a variety of time periods and involving a number of genres (fiction, memoirs, crime/mystery, historical fiction, etc.).
+The current Danish Reading Circle reads classic and popular literature with a Danish or Nordic Connection across a variety of time periods and involving a number of genres (fiction, memoirs, crime/mystery, historical fiction, etc.).
 Books are chosen by members, who vote for 8 books using a list compiled from books recommended by Danish and other sources and those submitted by members of the Danish Reading Circle.

 In our current group, literature with a Danish Connection involves reading fiction books, memoirs, etc. which focus on one, or more, of the following: